codewitch-honey-crisis/htcw_waveshare5in65f/README.md

             -mfix-esp32-psram-cache-issue
 ```

 Note that PSRAM is enabled.
-This expacts an ESP32 WROVER or modification to use your platform's PSRAM (probably)
+This expects an ESP32 WROVER or modification to use your platform's PSRAM (probably)

-The frame buffer takes a significant amount of space - 132kB
+The frame buffer takes a significant amount of space - at least 132kB, or generally more if you're dithering.